will-t-harris/notes/Learn Node/05 - Models.md

 	 - [this isn't necessary with `mongoose` 5.0+](https://stackoverflow.com/questions/51862570/mongoose-why-we-make-mongoose-promise-global-promise-when-setting-a-mongoo)
 3. bring in `slugs` package to help with url formation
 4. declare schema with `new mongoose.Schema({})`
+	- Each key in the schema constructor will be a field on our store in the db
-5. export model
+6. export model
 	- `module.exports = mongoose.model("Store", storeSchema)`
-6. import models into application (in this example we're using `start.js`, the file that deals with connecting to the db and starting the server)
+7. import models into application (in this example we're using `start.js`, the file that deals with connecting to the db and starting the server)
-7. we can add hooks to our model, such as `.pre('save')`, to do things before exporting the model
+8. we can add hooks to our model, such as `.pre('save')`, to do things before exporting the model
 	- we are using a pre-save hook to generate a slug using the slug package and the name defined on `this.name`
 	- because we want to access `this`, we can't use an arrow function here